bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 that otherwise `@article` would be `nil` in our view, and calling `@article.errors.any?` would throw an error.

-TIP: Rails automatically wraps fields that contain an error with a div with class `field_with_errors`.
+TIP: Quails automatically wraps fields that contain an error with a div with class `field_with_errors`.
 You can define a css rule to make them standout.